9.30 AM to 6 PM (Mon-Sun); Last entry 1 hour before closing

 As you stalk the gloomy corridors you have the guide playing in your ears, describing each room in detail with dramatisations of cabinet meetings and famous phone calls done by actors.
 The acting is pretty good too, they've got a decent Churchill and a succession of plummy voiced generals and Air Force attaches.
 Some of the lowly nobodies get a look as well, with diary extracts and interviews from secretaries and staff.
 The guy who does the commentary is straight out of history, like a kindly old narrator reminiscing about his youth.

 The first room on the tour is the best of the bunch -- the War Cabinet Room where Churchill directed the war.
-It's still got the same arrangement of tables and chairs in it, and you wouldn't believe how cramped it is.
+It still has the same arrangement of tables and chairs in it, and you wouldn't believe how cramped it is.
 These guys weren't sitting in splendour whilst the public shuffled up in the streets.
 They are all wedged in as many as can fit, big blokes in military uniforms, peering around each others shoulders to get a glimpse of the big man.

 The tour stops off for a detour at this point, through the Churchill Museum.
 This is basically a big warehouse room all done up in blacks and greys, with glass cabinets and displays filled with computer TV screens and memorabilia.
 They've even got some touch-table tops with maps and battle plans from the war.
 They've got some great objects in here -- like one of the captured Enigma machines, and Churchill's bowler hat and cigar.
 They've even got his watercolours, paints and paintbrushes, and one of his man-baby romper suits.
 You can see everything from his bow-tie and bottle of Pol, to his old army uniforms and automatic pistol.
 One of the cabinets has got all of his medals on show -- 37 of them (I counted), all the way back to his wars in Africa.
 There are lots of TV shows dotted around which you can sit down and watch.
 I think one of the most moving ones was the video of his funeral, showing the long slow march to St. Paul's.
 A very slow and sombre affair, with the low tolling bells of the cathedral above the shuffling steps of the soldiers.
 In files the young Queen and statesmen, and old Clementine too in her black lace veil.
 Then they load him onto a boat and carry him up the Thames, past Tower Bridge and the stooping cranes, all bowing their heads as he passes by.
 And then a fleet of jets streak across the sky and you are reminded that he didn't die until the 1960s.
 It's a very moving video and well worth a watch.